Best Minneapolis Activities for Big Kids (Ages 6–12)

 Best Outdoor Adventures and Active Experiences

 Lake Nokomis Playground is the move for families who want two activities in one stop.
-The playground sits steps from Lake Nokomis beach — kids climb and swing, then transition straight to wading without any car ride in between.
-Rated 4.7 on Google, and on a hot weekend it earns every star.
-Cost: /bin/zsh.
-Bring your own food.
+The playground sits steps from Lake Nokomis beach — kids climb and swing, then transition straight to swimming and wading without any car ride in between.
+Summer swimming at Lake Nokomis is free with lifeguards on duty during designated hours.
+Rated 4.7 on Google.
+Cost: $0.
+Parking lots fill fast on hot summer weekends — arrive by 9am or ride bikes on the Minnehaha Pkwy trail.

 Hi-View Park in Northeast Minneapolis actually delivers on its name.
 The elevated terrain is a legitimate sledding hill in winter — Northeast families return every season — and in summer, kids run the hills and catch wind at the top while looking toward downtown.
 Rated 4.5.
 Completely free.
-This is the park where kids earn their bragging rights in January.
+The hill views at dusk make for a good photo spot.
+Limited formal playground equipment here — this is more of a green space and hill park than a structured playground.

 Wabun Picnic Area sits on the Mississippi River gorge, and that's the selling point: kids eat lunch watching the river churn below, then have acres of open meadow for frisbee, tag, and kite flying.
+Bring a kite — the open meadow near the south picnic area has great wind.
 Deer sightings happen regularly.
-Access is free; reservable pavilions run –/day if you want one.
+Access is free; reservable pavilions run $50–$200/day if you want one.
+Combine with a hike on the nearby Minnehaha Creek trail for a full half-day.
 Pack bug spray May through September.

-Keewaydin Park in the Nokomis neighborhood has a playground, open fields, and an attached recreation center running programming year-round.
+Keewaydin Park in the Nokomis neighborhood has a playground, open fields for free play and pickup games, and an attached recreation center running programming year-round.
 It's more versatile than a standard park — if weather turns or energy spikes, there's usually something happening inside.
-The Nokomis lake trail system runs nearby.
+Check the Keewaydin Recreation Center schedule for drop-in programs, summer camps, and seasonal activities.
+The Nokomis lake trail system is accessible from here — bring bikes.
 Park access is free; rec center programs have separate fees.

 Cool Museums and Hands-On Learning

 Como Regional Park is where you take kids who claim they're bored of parks.
-It's actually three destinations: a free zoo with giraffes and polar bears, a conservatory packed with tropical plants and butterflies, and Como Town — a small classic amusement park where rides cost around each.
-Budget /bin/zsh– for a family of four, more if the kids go full Como Town mode.
+It's actually three destinations: a free zoo with giraffes and polar bears, a conservatory packed with tropical plants and butterflies, and Como Town — a small classic amusement park where rides cost around $3–$5 each.
+Plan $15–$25 per kid for a solid Como Town session.
+Budget $0–$30 for a family of four overall.
 Rated 4.7.
 Head to the giraffe exhibit and polar bear area first — those draw crowds fast.

 The conservatory at Como Regional Park deserves its own mention.
 It's warm, tropical, and completely free — an underrated rescue move on cold or rainy days when the zoo trails aren't appealing.
 Kids spend longer in there than you'd expect.